polywrap/documentation/src/docs/quick-start/test-wasm-wrappers/infra-pipeline.md

 ## Declaration

-Unlike some manifests, the Infra manifest does not need to be declared in your Polywrap manifest.
+Unlike some manifests, the Infra Manifest does not need to be declared in your Polywrap manifest.

 ## Content

-The Infra manifest consists of environmental variable declarations and one or more infrastructure modules.
+The Infra Manifest consists of environmental variable declarations and one or more infrastructure modules.
 Each module points to a local, remote, or default docker-compose file.

 <Tabs